 Changing trains in London

-We would advise your to purchase a Visitor Oyster Card, the London public transport smart card, if you are planning on using public transport in London.
+We advise you purchase a Visitor Oyster Card, the London public transport smart card, if you are planning on using public transport in London.
+Upon arrival in London, you will not have to buy a ticket first but can travel directly with public transport to your hotel or meeting.
+The Oyster Card works like a pre-paid card, and can be ordered for various amounts.